High-Rise (album)

 High-Rise is a studio album by American vocal duo Ashford & Simpson, released in 1983 on Capitol Records.
 It was their second album for Capitol.

 Critical reception

+Hugh Wyatt of the New York Daily News found the duo "manage on this latest vehicle to put back the word rhythm before blues through their powerful percussive, and at times, "sanctified" singing styles...This is one of Ashford and Simpson's more compelling works."

 The Virginia Pilot called High-Rise "a fine transitional record for the duo, where A&S added more dazzle and lights to their urbane sound without compromising its soulful essence."

 Chart performance

 The album peaked at No. 14 on the Billboard R&B albums chart and No. 84 on the Billboard top albums chart.
 Three singles were released.
-The album's title track peaked at No. 17 on the Hot Black Singles chart, "It's Much Deeper" and "I'm Not That Tough" charted 45 and 78 respectfully on the Hot Black Singles chart.
+The album's title track peaked at No. 17 on the Hot Black Singles chart, "It's Much Deeper" and "I'm Not That Tough" charted 45 and 78 respectively on the Hot Black Singles chart.